Arts & Sciences College of Arts & Sciences

 International Opportunities

 The College encourages students to study abroad as part of their University experience.
 The University participates in exchange and several formal education abroad programs worldwide.
 Departments and faculty in the College of Arts and Sciences are actively involved as sponsors, teachers, and leaders in several education abroad programs.
-The Education Abroad Office (110 Love Library South) can arrange for individuals to earn University credit for study at foreign universities.
-The Education Abroad Office helps students find opportunities to study, intern, research, and do service learning abroad.
-Visit http://educationabroad.unl.edu.
+The Global Experience Office (GEO), located in Louise Pound Hall, can arrange for individuals to earn University credit for study at international universities or study centers.
+GEO helps students find opportunities to study, intern, research, and do service learning abroad.
+Visit http://globalexperiences.unl.edu.

 Senior Check/Degree Audit